-We all gratefully acknowledge support from the Simons Center for Geometry and Physics, Stony Brook University where we had the opportunity to meet together in person in September 2025 as part of the Program {\em Geometry and Convergence in Mathematical General Relativity}.
+We all gratefully acknowledge support from the Simons Center for Geometry and Physics and Stony Brook University where we had the opportunity to meet together in person in September 2025 as part of the Program {\em Geometry and Convergence in Mathematical General Relativity}.
+We would also like to thank Davide Carazzato (University of Vienna) for sharing ideas on the proof of the triangle inequality for the intrinsic timed-Hausdorff distance.
 R. Perales was funded by the Austrian Science Fund (FWF) [Grant DOI: 10.55776/EFP6].
 M.~Che was funded by the Austrian Science Fund (FWF) [Grant DOI: 10.55776/STA32].
 C. Sormani was funded in part by a PSC-CUNY grant.
 For open access purposes, the authors have applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.